Confidence

 Interconnected

-Each plays its role — they are all interconnected, and show up in different situations.
+Each pillar of confidence plays its part — they are all interconnected, and show up in different situations.

-When these three foundations are in place — a clearer sense of self, an ability to self-regulate and real, developed capability — we find confidence arises naturally.
+When these foundations are in place — a deeper sense of self, an ability to self-regulate and real, developed capability — we find confidence arises naturally.

 Explore